1948 United States Senate election in Texas: Election

 The runoff election was Saturday, August 28, 1948.
 According to later analysis, approximately 113,000 voters who had voted for Stevenson in July did not participate in the August runoff election.
 In contrast, only an estimated 4,000 voters who voted for Johnson in July did not turn out in August.
 Stevenson received the support of 50 percent of Peddy's voters, but Johnson exceeded expectations by obtaining the votes of 20 percent of those who previously voted for Peddy.
 Those who did not vote in July or who had voted for minor candidates heavily supported Johnson.
 Johnson's efforts to win over Peddy's supporters bore fruit; though he attracted fewer overall than Stevenson, Johnson's existing supporters in the nine counties carried by Peddy in the first primary added to Johnson's new supporters among former Peddy backers enabled Johnson to carry all nine Peddy counties in the runoff.

 The vote count took a week, and was handled by the Democratic State Central Committee.
 On August 30 at 11:45, results had been tabulated from 211 of the state's 254 counties.
-Stevenson's total (492,481) had surpassed Johnson's total (492,271) by 210 votes.
+Stevenson's total (492,481) had surpassed Johnson's (492,271) by 210 votes.
 Johnson started calling his county campaign managers to reassure them that he would win, and a Johnson aide later told his biographer Robert Caro that Johnson purposely avoided asking for fraud to be committed so that he would be able to testify truthfully under oath in any post-election legal proceedings.
 However, Johnson did ask for his campaign managers to "find" more votes for him by reexamining the tally sheets.
 In the process of attempting to increase Johnson's total, one of his aides accidentally called a Stevenson campaign manager to ask him to find more votes for Johnson.
 One of Parr's aides stated he took a telephone call from Johnson to Parr that was about the election and the fact that the counties under Parr's control still had not reported their votes meant extra votes could be added to Johnson's total.